MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

  `TRUE` if the window was created successfully; otherwise, `FALSE`.

 ### Remarks
- To create a property grid control, first call [CMFCPropertyGridCtrl::CMFCPropertyGridCtrl](#cmfcpropertygridctrl__cmfcpropertygridctrl) to construct a property grid object.
+ To create a property grid control, first call [CMFCPropertyGridCtrl::CMFCPropertyGridCtrl](#cmfcpropertygridctrl) to construct a property grid object.
 Then call `CMFCPropertyGridCtrl::Create`.

 ### Example
  The following example demonstrates how to use the `Create` method in `CMFCPropertyGridCtrl` class.
 This example is part of the [New Controls sample](../../visual-cpp-samples.md).

  [!code-cpp[NVC_MFC_NewControls#15](../../mfc/reference/codesnippet/cpp/cmfcpropertygridctrl-class_6.cpp)]

-##  <a name="cmfcpropertygridctrl__deleteproperty"></a>  CMFCPropertyGridCtrl::DeleteProperty
+##  <a name="deleteproperty"></a>  CMFCPropertyGridCtrl::DeleteProperty
  Deletes the specified property from the property grid control.

 ```